QAgoddess/Challenge_portfolio_QAgoddess/README.md

-# Task 1: Software configuration
+# Task 1: Software configuration :nerd_face:
 ## Subtask 1:Why did I choose to participate in the DareIT Challenge?
 ### I've participated in the DareIT Challenge because I trust this organization first of all.
 I believe that it is created by people who want the best for me.
 There are many courses and trainings, but this is why I have chosen DareIT. :heartbeat:
 ### I'm dreaming about changing my job to one that I will be proud of and satisfied with.
 I think I deserve it.
 I've always been fascinated by programming, but I never went in that direction.
 I really regret it and I want to change that.